Hoxolotl/golmm/README.md

 The goal of this project is to implement different technologies for a massive multiplayer game of life website.

+As such the repository contains all the files that have changes in them for a default nodejs express installation on hhtps://golmm.online

 Current WIP website is hosted on https://golmm.online/

 Uses Nodejs and openlayer.
 More npm packages to follow depending on the needs of the website.